rmr84/Code-Challenge-API/README.md

 - GET requests to get user data
 - GET requests to get user's journal entry data
 - PATCH requests to update a user's journal entry
+- DELETE requests to delete a user and their data
+- DELETE requests to delete a journal entry
 - In the POST and PATCH requests for journal entry data, OpenAI is used to generate mood metadata